madsbuch/blog/_posts/2015-12-19-100-days-of-fibonacci-day-4-prolog.md

 in a logic context.
 We saw that We didn't exploit Prologs ability to derive the argument to Fibonacci.
-To circumvent that, I built a structural implementation of natural, using Peano, so we didn't have to make explicit evaluation.
+To circumvent that, I built a structural implementation of natural, using Peano, so we didn't have to make an explicit evaluation.
 This implementation had the ability to derive what number a given Fibonacci number is, even though it is not practical.